MLB Betting Preview: Minnesota Twins vs. New York Mets – Tuesday, July 16, 2019

-This will be the first of only four meetings between these two this season
+This will be the final series of the season between these two.

-This game is being played at Citi Field in Queens, New York with the first pitch scheduled to take place at 7:10 PM EST
+This game is being played at Target Field in Minneapolis, Minnesota with the first pitch scheduled to take place at 8:10 PM EST

-BetOnline has set the line for this game at NY Mets -215/Minnesota +199 and the over/under has been set at 6½ runs
+BetOnline has set the line for this game at Minnesota -133/NY Mets +123 and the over/under has been set at Not Available Yet

 New York Mets